Croatian fishermen fear EU entry may sink their trade

 Croatia’s territorial waters will remain off limits to foreigners, but even that can be circumvented.

-“All an Italian fisherman needs to do is find a Croatian counterpart ready to close the shop and sell his license, open a company in Croatia and they’re good to go,” said Latin.
+“All an Italian fisherman needs to do is find a Croatian counterpart ready to close the shop and sell his licence, open a company in Croatia and they’re good to go,” said Latin.

 Kucic said Croatia can start fighting for its fishermen only now, as an EU member.